-The Company incurred \$5,009 (2019 - \$32,064) in expenditures during the Quarter on the East Kemptville Project, which were mainly incurred on wrapping up the re-evaluation of the alternative project development model.
-It is unclear if the Company will be able to secure access to the site again to resume its site re-development plans.
+The Company did not incur any significant expenditures (2020 - \$32,739) during the Quarter on the East Kemptville Tin-Indium Project.
+Although the Company continues to retain the mineral rights through its exploration licence, it is unclear if the Company will be able to secure access to the site again to resume its site redevelopment plans.